• Thread-Hijacking: The Escalating Threat of Pikabot Malware

 Phish Tale of the Week

-Here’s how we can tell not to click on this link:
+Here’s how we can tell not to click on this phishing link:

 1. The first red flag in this message is the senders’ addresses.
 Always thoroughly inspect the sender’s address to ensure it’s from a trusted sender.
-In this case, the actors neglected to spoof their email address, and a simple look at the sender’s address makes it very apparent that the email is not from LastPass.
+In this case, the actors neglected to spoof their email address, and a simple look at the sender’s address makes it very apparent that the email is not from LinkedIn.
 In the future, review the sender’s address thoroughly to see if the email could be coming from a threat actor.

-3. The final warning sign for this email is the lack of legitimate LastPass information.
+3. The final warning sign for this email is the lack of legitimate LinkedIn information.
 Fortune 500 companies and similar organizations standardize all email communications with customers.
 Support links, addresses, acceptable use policies, and other information is always provided at the bottom of each email, along with options to unsubscribe or change messaging preferences.
 While this specific email includes a small footer at the bottom, a quick investigation proves that it’s just for show.
-This email lacks all of the parts of a credible LastPass email and can be immediately detected as a phishing attempt.
+This email lacks all of the parts of a credible LinkedIn email and can be immediately detected as a phishing attempt.

 General Recommendations:

-phishing email will typically direct the user to click on a link where they will then be prompted to update personal information, such as a password, credit card, social security, or bank account information.
-A legitimate company already has this sensitive information and would not ask for it again, especially via email.
+phishing attack will typically direct the user to click on a link where they will then be prompted to update personal information, such as a password, credit card, social security, or bank account information.
+A legitimate company already has this sensitive information and would not ask for it again, especially via your text messages.

-1. Scrutinize your emails before clicking anything.
+1. Scrutinize your messages before clicking anything.
 Have you ordered anything recently?
 Does this order number match the one I already have?
-Did the email come from a store you don’t usually order supplies from or a service you don’t use?
+Did the message come from a store you don’t usually order supplies from or a service you don’t use?
 If so, it’s probably a phishing attempt.

 2. Verify that the sender is actually from the company sending the message.

-3. Did you receive a message or email from someone you don’t recognize?
+3. Did you receive a message from someone you don’t recognize?
 Are they asking you to sign into a website to give Personally Identifiable Information (PII) such as credit card numbers, social security number, etc. A legitimate company will never ask for PII via instant message or email.

 4. Do not give out personal or company information over the internet.